RTEMS/rtems-docs/c-user/glossary.rst

     exported
         An object known by all nodes in a multiprocessor system.
 An object created with the GLOBAL attribute will be exported.

+    extension forward order
+        The :term:`user extensions` may be invoked in extension forward order.
+In forward order, all user extensions of the :term:`initial extension sets` are invoked before all user extensions of the :term:`dynamic extension sets`.
+        In the initial extension sets the order is defined by the table index.
+The user extension with the lowest table index is invoked first.
+In the dynamic extension sets the order is defined by the registration order.
+The first registered user extension is invoked first.
+See also :term:`extension reverse order`.

+    extension reverse order
+        The :term:`user extensions` may be invoked in extension reverse order.
+In reverse order, all user extensions of the :term:`dynamic extension sets` are invoked before all user extensions of the :term:`initial extension sets`.
+        In the dynamic extension sets the order is defined by the registration order.
+        The last registered user extension is invoked first.
+In the initial extension sets the order is defined by the table index.
+The user extension with the highest table index is invoked first.
+See also :term:`extension forward order`.

     external address
         The address used to access dual-ported memory by all the nodes in a